This post may contain affiliate links. Please read our disclosure policy.

-- Storage: If you have leftover ham and cheese sliders, store them in a sealed container in the fridge for up to 3-4 days.
+- Storage – If you have leftover sliders, store them in a sealed container in the fridge for up to 3-4 days.
 Reheat in the microwave if you like, or enjoy cold.
 Sometimes I’ll send one in my kids’ lunches – they love them!

-- Freezing: Prepare sliders, except the garlic butter topping, and freeze in a ziploc freezer bag or tightly covered container for up to 3 months.
+- Freezing – Prepare sliders, except the garlic butter topping, and freeze in a resealable freezer bag or tightly covered container for up to 3 months.
 Bake straight from the freezer, adding 10 minutes to the bake time and topping with the garlic butter after about 7-10 minutes.

-I find that when these ham and cheese sliders are served as a main course with a few sides, most people will eat 2-3.
-As an appetizer served with other dips and finger foods, plan for 1-2 per person.
-Serve a bunch of different sliders for variety.
+I find that when sliders are served as a main course with a few sides, most people will eat 2-3.
+As one of many easy appetizers served with other dips and finger foods, plan for 1-2 per person.
+Or serve a bunch of different sliders for variety.